 Exercise also has a direct impact on your energy levels and helps to stimulate hormones, such as endorphins, that elevate your mood and help you to feel good about yourself.
 Make an achievable goal plan and try to stick with it in order to increase your level of activity, as appropriate.

 Relaxation is great for relieving symptoms of depression and alleviating stress.
 In fact, daily relaxation practice can boost feelings of joy and well-being.
 You might like to try incorporating yoga, deep breathing exercises, meditation or progressive muscle relaxation into your daily schedule.
 You might be surprised at how much better you feel once you have done a successful relaxation technique.

 Sadness is something we all experience.
 It is a normal and healthy reaction to difficult times in life and usually passes with a little time.
 However, when this feeling of sadness is intense and hangs about for a long period of time, what you are feeling might no longer be normal, and you may be suffering from depression.

 If you or someone you know is battling with depression, it is imperative that you seek professional help as soon as possible.
-Where left untreated, depression has the potential to trigger other serious health complications.
-Do not hesitate to get in touch with our sensible and caring team at Brain Wellness Spa, for professional assistance to overcome this common mental health condition.
+Do not hesitate to get in touch with our sensible and caring team at Brain Wellness Spa, for assistance to overcome this common mental health condition.